LewisYoul/Bookmark/README.md

 # Links can be tagged

 As a User
-So I can group my bookmarks
+So I can identify my bookmarks
 I want to be able to create a tag

 # Links can be filtered by a tag